 “Well let’s retrace our steps,” Maria said.

-“Maria, this isn’t a hens’ night gone wrong,” Lenore’s voice said.
+“Maria, this isn’t a hens’ night gone wrong,” Luigina’s voice said.
 “We were knocked out by flying barrels.”

-“Oh, yeah, I tried to get at the monkey who was throwing them.”
+“Oh, yeah, I tried to get at the ape who was throwing them.”

 “Figure of speech, sis.
 Some goon.
 Shush a minute.”